 Washington, DC Slip & Fall Accident Attorney

-Slip, trips, and falls are leading causes of injuries – in the home, workplace, and public areas.
+Slips, trips, and falls are leading causes of injuries – in the home, workplace, and public areas.
 While some of these may be “accidents,” many are preventable.
-In fact, slip and falls commonly result from the negligence of property owners who fail to take reasonable steps to address potential hazards.
+Slip and fall accidents commonly result from the negligence of property owners who fail to take reasonable steps to address potential hazards.
 If you or someone you love has been injured in a slip and fall accident, you may have the right to seek financial compensation for your damages.

 Whether your slip and fall case stems from an incident in a private home or housing complex, a commercial business, or our city streets or subways in Washington DC, an experienced slip and fall accident lawyer from Chaikin, Sherman, Cammarata & Siegel, P.C. can help you better understand your rights and options.

-Our attorneys have more than 90 years of combined experience and have recovered over $500 million for clients.
+Our slip and fall attorneys have over 100 years of combined experience and have recovered over $500 million for clients.
 We serve residents throughout D.C., Maryland, and Virginia.
-Call (202) 659-8600 to speak with a lawyer about your case.
+Call (202-664-1605) to speak with a lawyer about your case.

 Slip & Falls: Common Causes, Injuries & Damages